jamesdhope/hugo_blog/content/post/watsonx-langchain-tool-agent/2024-07-13-watsonx-langchain-tool-agent.markdown

 ---
-title:  "Building Tool-Agents the watsonx LangChain BaseChatModel"
+title:  "Tool-Agents with the watsonx LangChain BaseChatModel"
 categories:
     - agenticAI
     - AI